yueguoguo/yueguoguo.github.io/_posts/2024-11-31-service-as-a-software.md

 optimization, etc. The service system involves [multiple agents](https://en.wikipedia.org/wiki/Multi-agent_system) to collaboratively finish the given task. **NOTE** more than one agents may co-exist in a ServSoft system, and an *orchestrator* facilitates the operations of them.
+Some agent process can be processed in parallel, depending on whether there is any reliance or not.

 <html lang="en">
    <head>